Note: This post has moved from Leapthree.com to Ayima as part of the 2018 acquisition.

 All of these tools are just about possible with Google Analytics, Adobe Analytics or likely any Web analytics tool.
 Except for that first tool, the reporting layer.
 It is generally the least regarded but, as able to be used by everyone in the company, capable of being the most powerful for exposing data to drive change.

 Update: I forgot to mention what I think this means.
 Nearly every organisation has an ad hoc analysis tool.
 Some have invested or are investing in the deep dive analysis tools.
-I think the priority should be to invest in the data layer, get that right.
+I think the priority should be to invest in the reporting layer first, get that right.
 Then ensure there is a simple analysis option with education provided so users can access the information they need.
 Only then should the deep dive analysis tools be considered.